seanbao/mnemonas/docs/security.en.md

 - [ ] First login completed using server-side `initial-password.txt`.
 - [ ] Administrator password changed.
-- [ ] WebDAV Basic Auth credentials recorded or changed to a strong password.
+- [ ] WebDAV uses `auth_type = "users"`, or global Basic Auth credentials are recorded and changed to a strong password.
 - [ ] `webdav.auth_type` is not `none` unless the server is loopback-only.
 - [ ] Public deployments use `server.host = "127.0.0.1"` and are reachable only through the HTTPS reverse proxy.
 - [ ] Dataplane gRPC/HTTP ports are loopback-only or private.